gtalarico/flask-vuejs-template/README.md

 ## Development Server

-While it's possibl to use Flask to serve the vue app and the rest api, it would be less then ideal as each change in your client code would required a full rebuild.
+While it's possible to use Flask to serve the vue app and the rest api, it is less than ideal as each change in client code would required a full rebuild and reload.
 Instead, we will use flask the serve the api endpoints, but we will serve the client app using the vue-cli dev server.

-This will allows us to take advantage of Hot Module reload and ESlint.
-This is a small price to pay for the amount of time saved by Hot Module Reload alone!
+This enables us to take advantage of Hot Module reload and ESlint.
+I think it is a small price to pay for the amount of time saved by Hot Module Reload alone.

 ##### Api Server